HPCBio/BW_VariantCalling/README.md

 |  Miscellaneous      |         [Samtools](http://samtools.github.io/).
 Note: one alternative to samtools (and marking duplicates) is *sambamba*, but it is *not currently implemented* in the code.|

-2.2 Databases and resources
+2.2 Data preparation
 ---------------------------

-For this pipeline to work, a number of standard files for calling variants are needed, namely the reference sequence, database of known variants and the adapter sequence to be trimmed.
+For this pipeline to work, a number of standard files for calling variants are needed (besides the raw reads files which can be fastq/fq/fastq.gz/fq.gz), namely the reference sequence, database of known variants (Please see [this link](https://software.broadinstitute.org/gatk/guide/article?id=1247)) and the adapter sequence to be trimmed.
 The full path to all these needs to be specified in the User’s runfile as specified in section 2.3

-It is important to note that the reference sequence should be prepared first, following [the GATK’s guidelines](http://gatkforums.broadinstitute.org/wdl/discussion/2798/howto-prepare-a-reference-for-use-with-bwa-and-gatk).

 For working with human data, one can download most of the needed files from [the GATK’s resource bundle](http://gatkforums.broadinstitute.org/gatk/discussion/1213/whats-in-the-resource-bundle-and-how-can-i-get-it).
 Missing from the bundle are the index files for the aligner, which are specific to the tool that would be used for alignment (i.e., bwa or novoalign in this pipeline)

+Generally, for the preparation of the reference sequence, the following link is a good start [Preparing the reference genome](http://gatkforums.broadinstitute.org/wdl/discussion/2798/howto-prepare-a-reference-for-use-with-bwa-and-gatk).

 To achieve the parallelization of Figure \[2\] in the realignment/recalibration stages, the pipeline needs a separate vcf file for each chromosome/contig, and each should be named as: \*\${chr\_name}.vcf.
+Further, all these files need to be in the `INDELDIR` which should be within the `REFGENOMEDIR` directory as per the runfile (see section 2.3 below).
-If working with the GATK bundle, the sample script ([*splitVCF-by-chromosome.sh*](https://github.com/HPCBio/BW_VariantCalling/blob/ParameterSweep/splitVCF-by-chromosome.sh)) can be used to produce the needed files with some minor modifications (mainly, providing the right path to the referencedir, java and GenomeAnalysisTK.jar)
+If working with the GATK bundle, the sample script ([*splitVCF-by-chromosome.sh*](https://github.com/HPCBio/BW_VariantCalling/blob/ParameterSweep/splitVCF-by-chromosome.sh)) can be used to produce the needed files of known variants with some minor modifications (mainly, providing the right path to the referencedir, java and GenomeAnalysisTK.jar)

 2.3 User’s runfile and sample information files
 -----------------------------------------------